Evgeniia Lopareva: 2023–24 season

 Lopareva/Brissaud began the season at the 2023 CS Autumn Classic International, winning the silver medal.
-They were invited to participate in the Shanghai Trophy, earning a second silver medal.
+They then went on to win gold at the 2023 Master's de Patinage and silver at the 2023 Shanghai Trophy.
 They started on the Grand Prix at the 2023 Skate America, where they finished third in the rhythm dance, only 0.60 points behind Canadian training mates Lajoie/Lagha.
 They were third in the free dance as well, albeit slightly further behind second-place, and won the bronze medal.
 Lopareva called the result "very, very special" given the strong field.
 With their home Grand Prix de France as their second event, Lopareva/Brissaud finished third in both segments to take the bronze medal.
 They noted some technical issues, particularly lost levels on their free program dance spin, they said they had felt they had improved their performance elements, with Brissaud saying "we feel like we are improving little by little, step by step."
 The podium of gold medalists Guignard/Fabbri, silver medalists Fournier Beaudry/Sørensen, and bronze medalists Lopareva/Brissaud was the same as the previous year.
 Following the Grand Prix, the duo won gold at the 2023 CS Warsaw Cup.

 After retaining their French national title, Lopareva/Brissaud competed at the 2024 European Championships, where they placed fourth in both segments and fourth overall, 6.20 points back of bronze medalists Reed/Ambrulevičius of Lithuania.

 Lopareva/Brissaud concluded the season at the 2024 World Championships in Montreal, where they finished seventh in the rhythm dance, breaking the 80-point threshold.
 They dropped to eighth after the free dance, but broke the 200-point threshold overall, which Brissaud called a "gift", noting that the free dance occurred on his birthday.